Long view process enables response to technology forces in

 changing situations appear chaotic provides an explanation for the apparently random period between water droplets falling from a tap.
 Typically the model of the system is poor and so the data captured about the system looks unpredictable - chaotic.
 With a better model the system's operation can be explained with standard physical principles.
 Hence chaos as defined here is different from complexity. .

-With the environment changing dramatically from time to time the
+With the environment changing dramatically from

 The critical nature of hub agents and the difficulty of altering